andrew0x4c/oort/ISA.md

 ### XIMM: Extended immediate

 Certain 3-byte instructions (`cx`, `dx`, `ex`, `fx`) interpret their argument as options for interpreting the immediate IMM.
-Given an immediate IMM, it is first extended to 32 bits by padding with bit 0 of the argument.
+Given an immediate IMM, it is first extended to 32 bits by padding on the left with bit 0 of the argument.
 Then, if bit 2 is set, the two 16-bit chunks are swapped.
-This value is then extended to 64 bits by padding with bit 1 of the argument.
+This value is then extended to 64 bits by padding on the left with bit 1 of the argument.
 Finally, if bit 3 is set, the two 32-bit chunks are swapped.
 This result is XIMM.

 See section "XIMM" in DESIGN.md for additional notes.